dynamical-systems-lab-ar/tetrode-gui/README.md

 # tetrode-gui
-A Matlab GUI to explore tetrode-array data on electrophysiology experiments
+A simple Matlab GUI to explore tetrode-array data on electrophysiology experiments